Nalini Venkatasubramanian

-Nalini Venkatasubramanian is a Professor of Computer Science in the Donald Bren School of Information and Computer Sciences at the University of California, Irvine.
-She is known for her work in effective management and utilization of resources in the evolving global information infrastructure.
+Nalini Venkatasubramanian is a professor of computer science in the Donald Bren School of Information and Computer Sciences at the University of California, Irvine.
+She is known for her contributions to distributed systems, resource management, multimedia computing, and urban crisis response.
+Her research focuses on the efficient management and utilization of resources in global information infrastructures, with applications in disaster response, networked systems, and ubiquitous computing.